tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 #### default_database_version

+Specifies the default database file format version that will be used to create new database files.
+Every version builds on the improvements of the previous version(s) and adds some new functionality, like new data types.

+Default value: `0`

+Accepted values: `0`, `1` (writing this version is deprecated in favor of version 2 and will be removed in a future Hyper API release), `2`, `3`, and `4`.

 :::note
 Newer database file format versions than the initial version `0` are unsupported in older product versions.
 This means that you can use newer